Compare the cheapest gas prices in Adelaide, South Australia

 - Market contracts: The vast majority of residential gas customers in SA are connected to a market contract or ‘market offer’.
 These are plans with prices and conditions set by the natural gas retailer, which are usually more competitive than standard contracts.
 Customers on market contracts will, however, have to be wary of price changes and benefit periods.

 - Standard contracts: A standard gas contract is a government-regulated contract that customers are likely to be on if they have never switched gas suppliers, or they haven’t jumped ship in several years.
-About one in 10 SA households are currently on standard contracts.
+About one in 10 SA households is currently on standard contracts.

 Is gas cheaper than electricity?

-There are many variables at play when determining which source of energy is cheaper to power your home.
-For instance, households with high gas usage may benefit from lower overall costs than electricity due to cheaper usage prices.
-Given that the average electricity usage rate in SA is about 33c per kWh – and the gas usage rate is approximately 4c per MJ – an argument for natural gas seems like a no brainer.
-But, it’s the supply charges of natural gas which makes it all a little more complicated, given that you’ll also be paying for electricity supply charges.
+Given that the average electricity usage rate in SA is about 33c per kWh – and the gas usage rate is approximately 4c per MJ – an argument for natural gas seems like a no-brainer.

 Gas can be a viable alternative to electricity for some household appliances, such as hot water systems and heaters, particularly if customers have higher gas consumption needs.
-For those with lower gas usage needs, you could be better off switching all appliances to electric.

 Learn more about your home fuel type options by checking out our natural gas vs electricity guide.